MikeMuxika/BrandColors/README.md

 This is a very self explanatory file.
 Download it, fork it or make requests to add or fix a color.
 It is licensed under the MIT License.
 So use it however you will.

-BrandColors.less
+BrandColors
 ===========
+Provides two less files containing most major brand color variables in brandColors.less and class names to call each variable in brandClasses.less!

+Add to the folder used for storing less files to be compiled with your less precompiler.

-Less File containing various brand color media queries for use in your projects.
+Less File containing various brand color variables for use in your projects.

 The project is organized in sections according to relevence.